Long Wittenham: Buildings

 The Church of England parish church of Saint Mary, begun around 1120, is on the site of a previous Saxon church.
 The chancel arch survives from the Norman building; the aisles and tower are later additions.
 The font is a rare Norman lead one; it was later encased in wood, and this preserved it from iconoclastic Parliamentarian soldiers in the 17th century.
 The church has the smallest monument in England a small stone effigy of Gilbert de Clare.
-English art scholar and typography expert Nicolete Gray is buried in the graveyard at the church, as is the first female Scottish electrical engineer Evelyn Roxburgh.
+The first female Scottish electrical engineer Evelyn Roxburgh is buried in the graveyard at the church.
 A Methodist chapel was built in 1820, and later converted into a butcher's, a general store, and a Post Office.
 It was disfranchised in 2006 and is now a private house.
 The base of the village preaching cross dates from the 7th century.
 Saint Birinus preached here when he brought Christianity to the area.

 Cruck Cottage can be architecturally dated to being around 800 years old.
 The building housing Pendon Museum is a model railway interactive museum set up by Roye England.
 Its site was The Three Poplars public house.
 Declining trade forced its sale in 1954 and for a time it traded as a Youth Hostel, being close to the North Wessex Downs and the Thames Path.
 Other pubs include The Plough, and The Vine (now The Vine and Spice Indian restaurant).
 North of the village is the Barley Mow Inn (nowadays just a pub), which is closer to Clifton Hampden but is on the Wittenham side of the parish boundary.
 The Machine Man was disfranchised in 2003.
 The Sylva Wood Centre provides a hub for small businesses and craftspeople who design, innovate or make in wood, including incubation facilities for new businesses linked with City of Oxford College.